-This is the basic outline of the FODMAP diet, and what to take into account if you’re following the diet.
-In the near future, I will post more articles on how to make a recipe low-FODMAP by using food swaps and how to eat out on the FODMAP diet.
-Click here to find all my FODMAP-related articles!
+This is the basic outline of the FODMAP diet, and what to take into account if you’re following the diet, planning on following the diet, or have been on the diet for a while.
+If you want to continue reading, click here to find all my FODMAP-related articles!

 Have you done the FODMAP diet?
 Or are you doing it now?
 What are your best tips?
-Please let me know!
+Please let me know in a comment below!